Arches National Park: History

 In 1980, vandals attempted to use an abrasive kitchen cleanser to deface ancient petroglyphs in the park, prompting park officials to recruit physicist John F. Asmus, who specialized in using lasers to restore works of art, to use his technology to repair the damage.
 Asmus "zapped the panel with intense light pulses and succeeded in removing most of the cleanser".
-In 2016, there was another vandalism event on Frame Arch in the park, where a section if the rock was carved out.
+In 2016, there was another vandalism event on Frame Arch in the park, where a section of the rock was carved out.
 Due to advances in technology, in 2018 the arch was repaired through color match and modern infilling methods.

 Recreational activities

 Climbing Balanced Rock or any named or unnamed arch in Arches National Park with an opening larger than 3 ft is banned by park regulations.
 Climbing on other features in the park is allowed but regulated; in addition, slacklining and BASE jumping are banned parkwide.

 Climbing on named arches within the park had long been banned by park regulations, but following Dean Potter's successful free climb on Delicate Arch in May 2006, the wording of the regulations was deemed unenforceable by the park attorney.
 In response, the park revised its regulations later that month, eventually imposing the current ban on arch climbing in 2014.

 Approved recreational activities include auto touring, hiking, bicycling, camping at the Devils Garden campground, backpacking, canyoneering, and rock climbing, with permits required for the last three activities.
 Guided commercial tours and ranger programs are also available.

 Astronomy is also popular in the park due to its dark skies, despite the increasing light pollution from towns such as Moab.